ARTICLE

 Make it easy to contact you.

 Organizations that block efforts to ask them questions can seem shady.
-If you’re eager for people to reach you, include a phone number, email address (properly shielded to reduce spam).
+If you’re eager for people to reach you, include a phone number and email address (properly shielded to reduce spam).
 If you’re less eager to get inquiries, you can limit that to an email form, but make it easy to find.

 Highlight the expertise in your organization and in the content and services you provide.